Blood Run National Historic Landmark

 The Blood Run National Historic Landmark is an archaeological site on the border of Iowa and South Dakota in western Lyon County.
 The site was essentially populated between 1300 and 1720 A.D.
 Earthworks structures were built by the Oneota tradition people and occupied by descendant tribes such as the Ioway, Otoe, and Omaha/Ponca peoples.
 Blood Run is the largest Oneota Cultural site discovered to date in the upper Midwest and one of the oldest sites of long-term human habitation in the United States.

-The Blood Run archeological sites in both Iowa and South Dakota were designated a National Historic Landmark in 1970.
+The Blood Run archaeological sites in both Iowa and South Dakota were designated a National Historic Landmark in 1970.
 The Historical Society of Iowa purchased 183 acres in 1987.
-Blood Run – State Historical Society of Iowa (PDF document)
+Blood Run National Historic Landmark.

 Dotted with artifacts and lands of archaeological importance, the landmark is the largest and most significant repository of Oneota tradition and history in the world.
 It is also a place of great beauty and serenity as the Big Sioux River and Blood Run Creek wind through the site.
 Abundant wildlife, fertile flood plains, fresh water springs, old-growth forest and nearby catlinite (pipestone) quarries made the area a prominent sacred ceremonial and trading location for thousands of indigenous peoples from 1300 until 1700.
 The Native American history at the site dates back more than 8,000 years.

 Currently, the states of Iowa and South Dakota are working together on a bi-state park initiative that will promote preservation and education of the site as a whole.